Don’t forget this needs to be a variety of sources. There are several good web based resources, summarised below with thanks to Dr Ashley Liston:

 The handbook includes a ‘Revalidation Action Pack’ which encourages practical application of learning in a step-by step way which can demonstrate ‘impact’ and potentially increase ‘credits’—assuming this system is finally adopted

-The RCGP is developing some excellent e-learning resources including their Essential Knowledge Updates with activity and achievements being linked to the e-portfolio.
+The RCGP has developed some excellent e-learning resources including their Essential Knowledge Updates with activity and achievements being linked to the e-portfolio.